jeff4/bionotes.github.io/vertebrate-evolution-1997.md

 * "This book differs from earlier attempts to bridge the micro-macro divide by focusing on a single major taxon: the vertebrates."

 ### Vertebrates as a model to study evolution
+* Challenges of using non-metazoan fossil record to bridge gap between micro-macro.
+* Meanwhile, studying all metazoans together present their own challenges.
-* The many phyla of multicellular animals have fundamentally different body plans and ways of life that make it very difficult to compare specific patterns of evolution between them.
-Beginning with [Simpson (1944)](https://en.wikipedia.org/wiki/Tempo_and_Mode_in_Evolution), comparisons have repeatedly been made between the rates of evolution between clams and mammals, but it is difficult to establish quantitative measures that can be applied to both groups ([Stanley, 1975](https://www.pnas.org/content/pnas/72/2/646.full.pdf))
+	* "The many phyla of multicellular animals have fundamentally different body plans and ways of life that make it very difficult to compare specific patterns of evolution between them.
+Beginning with [Simpson (1944)](https://en.wikipedia.org/wiki/Tempo_and_Mode_in_Evolution), comparisons have repeatedly been made between the rates of evolution between clams and mammals, but it is difficult to establish quantitative measures that can be applied to both groups ([Stanley, 1975](https://www.pnas.org/content/pnas/72/2/646.full.pdf))."
+	* Most importantly, "the most significant periods in the evolution [of the many metozoan phyla, including] their origins and early stages of differentiation are extremely poorly documented in the fossil record [(Lipps and Signor, 1992)](https://www.springer.com/gp/book/9780306440670).